mihafil/academic/_pages/synthesis.md

 <img src="/academic/images/dyes-overview.png"
      alt="Excited-state engineering across dye classes"
      class="synthesis-figure-right">
-My group develops synthetic platforms for photoactive molecules used in advanced functional materials.
-Our work spans several dye classes — from small-molecules fluorophores (bimanes) to BODIPYs, metal dipyrrins, and π-extended porphyrins—covering absorption from the visible into the near-IR and enabling efficient light harvesting for photonic and energy-related technologies.
+My group develops synthetic approaches to photoactive building blocks used in advanced functional materials.
+Our work spans several classes of molecules, from small-molecules fluorophores (bimanes) to BODIPYs, metal dipyrrins, and π-extended porphyrins—covering absorption from the visible into the near-IR and enabling efficient light harvesting for photonic and energy-related technologies.

 We have developed practical synthetic routes and versatile late-stage functionalisation methods to these phoptoactive building blocks.
-These strategies allow controlled introduction of donor/acceptor units, solubilising groups, and other functional motifs, providing a direct route to tuning excited-state behaviour for specific materials applications.
+These strategies allow controlled introduction of electron donor/acceptor units, water solubilising groups, and other functional motifs, providing a direct route to tuning excited-state behaviour for specific materials applications.
+Below are representative examples.

 <div style="clear: both;"></div>